C2. Equations and Inequalities

 Then ask students questions related to concrete and symbolic representations of the contents of the two goody bags such as:

-For each of the goody bags, choose a math sentence that represents its contents and combine these two sentences to form a new one; for example, combine the sentences 2 + 4 + 4 = 10 and 6 + 4 = 10 to form the sentence 2 + 4 + 4 = 6 + 4.
+For each of the goody bags, choose a number sentence that represents its contents and combine these two sentences to form a new one; for example, combine the sentences 2 + 4 + 4 = 10 and 6 + 4 = 10 to form the sentence 2 + 4 + 4 = 6 + 4.

 Write this sentence on the board and ask students questions such as:

 • Are the numerical expressions 2 + 4 + 4 and 6 + 4 equal?
 How do you know?
-(Because each represents the contents of one of the goody bags and we know that each bag contains 10 items)
+(Because each represents the contents of one of the goody bags and we know that each bag contains 10 elements)

 When the quantities of the two goody bags are compared, the situation is one of equivalence.